jvenkit1/currency-management-hacknyu/README.md

 Rewards are provided using Stellar Lumens Blockchain APIs.

+The microservice runs on port 3000.

 # Provide:
-1. Microservice with controller
+1. Microservice with controller -- Done
 2. Dockerfile
 3. Helm chart
 4. Tests
 5. Swagger spec

-Total time - 60 mins